theoh-io/Perception-Pipeline/README.md

 In the root directory: after creating a virtual environment run the following commands to install pip packages `pip install -r requirements.txt`

-In the root directory do to the libs directory and install the following repositories.
+In the root directory go to the libs directory and install the following repositories.
 (In case you didn't clone with submodule run: `git submodule update --init `to download submodule for deep-person-reid)

     cd libs
     cd deep-person-reid/